jobergner/backent-cli/README.md

 }
 ```
 ### don't allow `nil` where the cannot be void:
-The API does not allow for deletion of non-root elements by using `delete`rs, as this would cause the parent of the deleted entity to loose a child, which would be very unintuitive behaviour.
+The API does not allow for deletion of non-root entitys by using `delete`rs, as this would cause the parent of the deleted entity to loose a child, which would be very unintuitive behaviour.
 Compare it with this pseudo-Go example.
 This is what the logic would look like if the API allowed for non-root entities to be deleted
 ```golang
 type Foo struct {
 	bar int